kdeldycke/awesome-billing/README.md

 Help your customers predict their upcoming and future consumption based on their past usage.

+- [Forecasting: Principles and Practice](https://otexts.com/fpp2/) - `Comprehensive introduction to forecasting methods and to present enough information about each method for readers to be able to use them sensibly.`.
+- [Time Series Prediction - A short introduction for pragmatists](https://www.liip.ch/en/blog/time-series-prediction-a-short-comparison-of-best-practices) - [Facebook's Prophet](https://facebook.github.io/prophet/) (which [uses Stan underneath](https://statmodeling.stat.columbia.edu/2017/03/01/facebooks-prophet-uses-stan/)), seems to be worth checking to implement a cost forecast tool while taking care of seasonality.
+- [Komiser](https://github.com/mlabouardy/komiser) - Open-source tool to stay under budget by uncovering hidden costs, monitoring increases in spend, and making impactful changes based on custom recommendations.
 - [GCP Cost Forecast](https://cloudplatform.googleblog.com/2018/07/predict-your-future-costs-with-google-cloud-billing-cost-forecast.html)
 - [AWS Forecast product](https://aws.amazon.com/forecast/)
 - [How to save money on your AWS bill](https://twitter.com/QuinnyPig/status/1091041507342086144).
-- [Time Series Prediction - A short introduction for pragmatists](https://www.liip.ch/en/blog/time-series-prediction-a-short-comparison-of-best-practices) - [Facebook's Prophet](https://facebook.github.io/prophet/) (which [uses Stan underneath](https://statmodeling.stat.columbia.edu/2017/03/01/facebooks-prophet-uses-stan/)), seems to be worth checking to implement a cost forecast tool while taking care of seasonality.
-- [Komiser](https://github.com/mlabouardy/komiser) - Open-source tool to stay under budget by uncovering hidden costs, monitoring increases in spend, and making impactful changes based on custom recommendations.

 ## Marketplace